Today, I’m going to share the Amway 9 CORE steps. These are the “steps to success” in Amway, as taught by many successful Amway Diamonds.

 - Be Accountable

-- Communicate with Upline Frequently
+- Counsel with Upline

-Step # 1: Read for 30 Minutes a Day
+Step # 1: Read for 30-Minutes a Day

 I love books.
 Reading books is one of the fastest ways to learn a new skill.
 You can read an auto-biography and study a successful person’s life in just 8-10 hours.
 What took them a lifetime to learn, you can learn in just a few hours.
 How awesome is that?